Dairy & Gluten Free Tarts

 -1 tsp vanilla

-Purée cooked fig mix in blender or food processor and pour into tart.
+Purée cooked fig mix in blender or food processor and pour into tart pan.

 Bake 40 minutes.
 Rotate half way through and use a pastry brush to spread sugar evenly creating a glaze.